JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 - establishing good practices and tools for deployment, configuration management, and more
 - performing complex maintenance tasks, such as moving an application from one platform to another
 - maintaining the security of the system as configuration changes are made
-- defining processes that make operations preditable and help keep the production environment stable
+- defining processes that make operations predictable and help keep the production environment stable
 - preserving the organization's knowledge about the system, even as individual people come and go

 ### 1.4.2 Simplicity: Managing Complexity